-Associate Professors Ronald Abram, Carrie Olson and Micaela Vivero (Chair); Assistant Professors Tommy White and Sheilah A. Wilson; Academic Administrative Assistant Dyan Couden; Visual Resource Curator Jacqueline Pelasky; Ceramic/Sculpture Technician Stanley Wrzysczynski
+Associate Professors Ronald Abram, Carrie Olson and Micaela Vivero (Chair); Assistant Professor Sheilah A. Wilson; Academic Administrative Assistant Dyan Couden; Visual Resource Curator Jacqueline Pelasky; Ceramic/Sculpture Technician Stanley Wrzysczynski

 Departmental Guidelines and Goals

-In Studio Art we foster independent and creative thought; emphasizing art-making as a means to think about not only oneself, but one's relationship to the world of ideas from multiple perspectives.
-We offer two different degree programs in Studio Art, a bachelor of arts (BA) and a bachelor of fine arts (BFA).
+In Studio Art we foster independent and creative thought, emphasizing art-making as a means of thinking about not only oneself, but one's relationship to the world of ideas from multiple perspectives.
+We offer two degree programs in Studio Art, a bachelor of arts (BA) and a bachelor of fine arts (BFA).
 Both degree programs emphasize individuality, interdisciplinary work, collaboration and community.
 We encourage the fluidity of learning and see art as a bridge to all areas of study and research.
-Both the BA and the BFA prepare students in different ways for a variety of post-graduate pursuits, be it graduate school or other professional endeavors in art and related fields.
+The BA and the BFA prepare students in different ways for a variety of post-graduate pursuits, be it graduate school or professional endeavors in art and related fields.
 Students who plan to major in Studio Art are strongly advised to seek an advisor in Studio Art at the time of their decision to major.
-All studio art majors are required to take a series of core courses and students will need to work closely with advisors to strive to complete these core courses by end of the 1st semester in the junior year.
-Students should expect to work two clock hours per week outside of class for each credit hour of a course.
+Studio art majors are required to take a series of core courses and students need to work closely with advisors to complete these core courses by end of the 1st semester in the junior year.
+Students should expect to work two hours per week outside of class for each credit hour of a course.

 Studio Art Major (B.A.)

-Our BA students are encouraged to connect their Studio Art major with the curriculum of the college to realize individual approaches to Studio Art that are interwoven with science, social science, humanities and/or other fine art disciplines.
-A total of 48 credit hours are required, with ten courses coming from Studio Art and two courses from Art History, or another option is one course from Art History and one course from Philosophy (see description below).
+Our BA students are encouraged to connect their Studio Art major with the curriculum of the college to realize individual approaches to Studio Art that are interwoven with science, social science, humanities and/or other fine arts disciplines.
+A total of 48 credit hours are required, with ten courses coming from Studio Art and two courses from Art History and Visual Culture, or alternatively, one course from Art History and Visual Culture and one course from Philosophy (see description below).

 12 courses (48 Credit Hours) total: 10 Studio Courses: 4 core courses to be completed by the end of 1st semester Junior Year: Arts 101 OR Arts 110 (or 170), one 2D course, one 3D course and one Time-based course (such as photo, video, performance art, animation or a web-based studio course).
 One 200 level studio elective.
 One semester of Junior Critique.

-Senior Year: ARTS 401 + 300 level studio course or independent study in the fall semester senior year.
-ARTS 401 + 300 level studio course or independent study in the spring semester senior year.
+Senior Year: ARTS 401 plus a 300-level studio course or independent study in the fall semester, senior year.
+ARTS 401 plus a 300-level studio course or independent study in the spring semester, senior year.
 (Senior BA studio art majors are required to take the Visual Arts Practicum ARTS 401 during each semester of the Senior year in conjunction with either a 300-level course or an independent study in an area of studio concentration.
 All 300-level courses are repeatable.)

 2 Art History/Theory Courses: Art History/Theory electives should be determined in consultation with the student's advisor.
-Students may choose any two Art History courses or one Art History course and PHIL 269: Philosophy of the Arts: Aesthetics to fulfill this requirement
+Students may choose any two Art History and Visual Culture courses or one Art History and Visual Culture course and PHIL 269: Philosophy of the Arts: Aesthetics, to fulfill this requirement

 All Studio Art majors (B.A. and B.F.A.) are required to participate in the group Senior Exhibition and are required to give a Gallery Talk in conjunction with the Senior Exhibition.